Personal computer: Software

 Computer software is any kind of computer program, procedure, or documentation that performs some task on a computer system.
 The term includes application software such as word processors that perform productive tasks for users, system software such as operating systems that interface with computer hardware to provide the necessary services for application software, and middleware that controls and co-ordinates distributed systems.

 Software applications are common for word processing, Internet browsing, Internet faxing, e-mail and other digital messaging, multimedia playback, playing of computer game, and computer programming.
 The user may have significant knowledge of the operating environment and application programs, but is not necessarily interested in programming nor even able to write programs for the computer.
-Therefore, most software written primarily for personal computers tends to be designed with simplicity of use, or "user-friendliness" in mind.
+Therefore, most software written primarily for personal computers tends to be designed with simplicity of use, or user-friendliness in mind.
 However, the software industry continuously provide a wide range of new products for use in personal computers, targeted at both the expert and the non-expert user.

 Operating system

 An operating system (OS) manages computer resources and provides programmers with an interface used to access those resources.
 An operating system processes system data and user input, and responds by allocating and managing tasks and internal system resources as a service to users and programs of the system.
-An operating system performs basic tasks such as controlling and allocating memory, prioritizing system requests, controlling input and output devices, facilitating computer networking, and managing files.
+An operating system performs basic tasks such as controlling and allocating memory, prioritizing system requests, controlling input/output devices, facilitating computer networking, and managing files.

 Common contemporary desktop operating systems are Microsoft Windows, macOS, Linux, Solaris and FreeBSD.
 Windows, macOS, and Linux all have server and personal variants.
 With the exception of Microsoft Windows, the designs of each of them were inspired by or directly inherited from the Unix operating system.

 Early personal computers used operating systems that supported command line interaction, using an alphanumeric display and keyboard.
 The user had to remember a large range of commands to, for example, open a file for editing or to move text from one place to another.
 Starting in the early 1960s, the advantages of a graphical user interface began to be explored, but widespread adoption required lower-cost graphical display equipment.
 By 1984, mass-market computer systems using graphical user interfaces were available; by the turn of the 21st century, text-mode operating systems were no longer a significant fraction of the personal computer market.